OpenDSA/OpenDSA/RST/en/Glossary.rst

       A connected, undirected graph with no simple cycles.
       An equivalent definition is that a free tree is connected and has :math:`|\mathbf{V}| - 1` edges.

+   full binary tree theorem
+      This theorem states that
+      the number of leaves in a non-empty full binary tree is one more than the number of internal nodes.
+      Equivalently, then number of null pointers in a standard :term:`pointer-based implementation for binary tree nodes`
+      is one more than the number of nodes in the binary tree.

    full tree
       A :term:`binary tree` is full if every :term:`node` is either a